-This course will provide an introduction to working in the areas of the music business and sound production.
+This course will provide an introduction to working in areas of event management and music business.
 Due to the closely linked nature of these two subjects and their ongoing economic growth in the creative industries, the course provides an excellent opportunity to gain a grounding in this area of employment by taking part in projects involving the creation and marketing of musical products.